ArminZ/ANR_Scoring_And_Visualisation/README.md

 ---
 #### Technical
-The application is a Microsoft Windows Forms (stand-alone) application written in C# (.NET Framework 4.5, and Entity Framework 6.1).
+The application is a Microsoft Windows Forms (stand-alone) application written in C# (.NET Framework 4.5 or higher, and Entity Framework 6.1).
 Data is stored in a local MS SQL database file (SQLLocalDB).

 ---